woodrush/MATLABvargraph/README.md

 ## Usage
 1. Place all *.m files in the same directory as this file
-2. Call `vargraph.py -r <myvar>` from the terminal (multiple vars, maximum graph depths can be specified)
+2. Call `python vargraph.py -r <myvar>` from the terminal (multiple vars, maximum graph depths can be specified)

 The full usage is as follows: